 — Charlie Chaplin (@ChaplinOfficial) October 17, 2017

-In the summer of 2014, a couple of friends reminded me of my plan for a Charlie Chaplin statue at the Elephant which I had devised back in the mid 1980’s.
+In the summer of 2014, a couple of friends reminded me of my plan for a Charlie Chaplin statue at the Elephant, which I had first devised back in 1985.
 I hadn’t given the project much thought for many years, but their prompting triggered this short memoir, penned in January 2015.

-I found it easy to connect with his story as this was the neighbourhood where I was now living.
-I bought my groceries at East Lane market and from Safeway on the Walworth Road.
-I jogged regularly to keep fit and my route took me down to the Oval Cricket Ground at Kennington and back.
-I drank at the Manor House, Kennington Park Road and was also a regular at the Cricketers at the Oval on a Sunday lunchtime.
+I found it ‘easy’ to connect with his story as this was the neighbourhood where I now lived.
+I bought my groceries at East Lane market and from Safeway in the Walworth Road.
+I jogged regularly to keep fit, and my route took me down to the Oval Cricket Ground at Kennington and back.
+I drank at the Mansion House, Kennington Park Road and I was also a regular at the Cricketers at the Oval on a Sunday lunchtime.

 In July 1985, I decided to work on an idea myself.
 I was no particular fan of the usual approach to memorials.
-Static bronze statues litter our capital and all to often these are meaningless to the modern day person.
-I wanted to create something which had a different dimension – something which could honour Chaplin’s genius and his film making, but stand as a work of art in it’s own right.
-His 1931 work, City Lights provided the inspiration for my project and I developed an idea to recreate the opening scene.
+Static bronze statues litter our capital, and these are often meaningless to the modern-day person.
+I wanted to create something which had a different dimension.
+Something which could honour Chaplin’s genius and his filmmaking but stand as a work of art in its own right.
+His 1931 work, City Lights, provided the inspiration for my project, and I developed an idea to recreate the opening scene.

 The film begins with the unveiling of a civic monument.
-All of the city’s dignitaries are there – pompous, self important and full of self-grandiose.
+All of the city’s dignitaries are present – pompous, self-important and full of self-grandiose.
 The visual shorthand shows us there is a pecking order and that everyone has their place.
-The Mayor, elected councillors and the police are elevated up high, whilst the ordinary city folk are watching events from beyond.
-I felt that this served as a brilliant metaphor for the mess Southwark Council had created in the 1980’s.
+The Mayor, elected councillors and the police are elevated up high, while ordinary city folk are watching events from beyond.
+I felt that this served as a brilliant metaphor for the mess Southwark Council had created during the 1980s.

 A Chaplin Statue for the 21 century?

 I bumped into Simon Hughes at the Unveiling of The Shared at the Bermondsey Street Festival in September 2014.
-Simon mentioned that he was working with locals on a plan for a Chaplin statue at the Elephant.
+Simon mentioned that he was working with locals on a Chaplin statue at the Elephant.
 I was pleased to hear this and wished the project well.

 Chaplin was by no means a perfect human being, but his importance to early film history is unrivalled.
 He was a comic genius, a writer, director and composer.
-His star shone brightly all over the globe and it’s obvious that many of his ideas were drawn from his early experiences living in Walworth, Kennington and Lambeth.
-Almost 40 years after his death, the Elephant remains a great location for a Chaplin sculpture and I hope that this current initiative gains support from every quarter.
+His star shone brightly all over the globe, and it’s obvious that many of his ideas were drawn from his early experiences living in Walworth, Kennington and Lambeth.
+40+ years after his death, the Elephant remains an excellent location for a Chaplin sculpture, and I hope that this current initiative gains support from every quarter.